divya07514/concurrency_in_go/README.md

 ### Concurrency in GO

-Practice concurrency in `GO` ang explore different concurrency constructs in `GO`.
+Practice concurrency in `GO` and explore different concurrency constructs in `GO`.